 Whether you fish professionally or as a pastime, all fishermen need boat tackle storage ideas.
 And there’s a lot of you out there.
 More than 49 million cast their lines in 2017, making fishing America’s second most popular outdoor activity.

 Boats can get you to the perfect position, but they can’t catch the fish for you.
-And with limited area onboard, you have to maximize space for your must-have gear.
+And with a limited area onboard, you have to maximize space for your must-have gear.

 You can increase your odds of success if your fishing tackle is organized, enabling you to focus your energy on what lies beneath.
 Check out these time-saving boat tackle storage ideas: